 Proposals that have not been submitted to ORSP by the internal deadline will not be accepted.
 There may be instances when this deadline cannot be followed, such as late notice from a sponsor or a collaborator, and these will be evaluated on a case-by-case basis.

 - All letters of intent, full proposals and contracts must be submitted by the Office of Research and Sponsored Programs (ORSP); faculty or staff cannot directly apply for grants or other external funding.
+However, faculty may apply directly for funding that is awarded to the individual and not to the instituion.
+Examples may include certain fellowships and awards from professional associations.
+Contact ORSP with any questions prior to submitting an application.

 - Faculty or staff cannot partner with or enter into any agreements with external organizations, schools or school districts without prior authorization from ORSP.